DangerBirdStrikesAgain/FinalYearDissertation/README.md

 </br>

 # **Guide to creating your own MANET to facilitate collision avoidance in Rowing Boats**
 This is a 'how to' guide to building the nodes and downloading the software needed to build your very own MANET.
 Each node *should* beep (or flash an LED, depending on what you choose) when the user is approaching a known obstacle, much like parking sensors on a car!
+A disclaimer - I do not guarantee this will work and take no responsibility for any collisions.

 ## Components Needed
 This is a list of what I used in my project, and therefore what the software I wrote has been designed for.
 Any microcontroller, GPS and radio can be substituted.